 Disclaimer: This post was written in 2012 and covers the Exadata X2 model.
-I have no plans to update it to cover the new X3 system, so please be aware that the information below may no longer be up to date.
+I have no plans to update it to cover the later models, so please be aware that the information below is no longer be up to date.

 Exadata has the ability to offload processing from the database nodes to the storage servers, or “cells” – this is known as “Cell Offload Processing”.
 There are many possible situations where processing can be offloaded to the cells, however by far the most important (both from a marketing and performance perspective) is the ability to offload SQL processing.
 This feature is called “Smart Scan” and will be discussed in the next section.

 Non-Exadata systems are unable to offload processing to storage because on a traditional database system (for example servers connected to a storage array via fibre channel) the storage has no intelligence.
 Oracle claims that the Exadata storage cells are an “Intelligent Storage Grid”.
 The basis of this claim is that each storage cell is actually a server with CPU and an operating system, running Exadata cell software.
 The database servers are able to communicate with the cells using a new, proprietary protocol from Oracle called the “Intelligent Database protocol (iDB)”.
 Instead of receiving block-level IO commands in the manner of a traditional storage array, iDB allows cells to understand the type of workload being processed and – potentially – alter their behaviour accordingly.

 Examples of operations that can be offloaded to storage include:

 - File Creation (cells can create datafiles in the background so that foreground sessions do not have to wait)

 - Uncompression of certain types of compressed data during smart scans

 - Unencryption of encrypted data during smart scans (using hardware assistance from the Intel Westmere CPUs on the storage servers)